20 Things to do in Banff in Winter for Non-Skiers

 Dog sledding is one of those quintessential Banff winter tours and will easily be a highlight of any winter vacation in the Canadian Rockies.
 There are a few dog sledding operations in Lake Louise and Canmore, but Howling Dog Tours in Canmore is our favorite as they offer the chance to enjoy this experience deep in Kananaskis.

-HDT is a small family operation that has been in operation since 1995 and is a great ethical company within the Bow Valley.
+Howling Dog is a small, family-owned operation that has been in business since 1995 and is a great ethical company within the Bow Valley.
 Head over to their website for their contact details.

 Snowshoe at the Top of The World

 In Banff in the winter, a fun thing to do is grab a pair of snowshoes and take to the trails.
-The most popular one takes place on top of Sunshine Village, and is called a Snowshoe on Top of the World.
+The most popular guided snowshoe takes place on top of Sunshine Village, and is called a Snowshoe on Top of the World.

 Drive the Icefields Parkway

-Driving the Icefields Parkway is one of the best things to do in Banff in the summer, but the road is open in the winter, too.
-It’s such a different experience compared to the summer, and seeing the peaks covered with snow is even more stunning.
+Driving the Icefields Parkway is one of the best things to do in Banff in the summer, but the road is open in the winter too.
+It’s a completely different experience compared to the summer, and seeing the peaks covered in snow is even more stunning.

 To drive the Icefields Parkway in the winter, you’ll need winter tires by law and should have experience driving in the winter.
 Make sure to check road conditions on 5.11 Alberta before venturing out.
-If there’s been heavy snowfall or a winter storm is brewing, it’s best to avoid driving the Icefields Parkway as it is infrequently plowed and prone to accidents and spinoffs.
-There is no cell service and no fuel or facilities along the Parkway in the winter.
+If there has been heavy snowfall or a winter storm is brewing, it’s best to avoid driving the Icefields Parkway, as it is infrequently plowed and prone to accidents and spinoffs.
+Note that there is no cell service, fuel, or facilities available along the Parkway during the winter months.

-There’s a particular time in Banff, typically around late October, when the lakes have yet to freeze, but the snow has started to fall, surrounding the peaks and the rest of the area.
+There’s a particular time in Banff, typically around late October/early November when the lakes have yet to freeze, but the snow has started to fall, surrounding the peaks and the rest of the area.
 It’s a short period, but it’s magical to experience such a scene.

 Wildlife Spotting